-Repairing Punctures or Tears
+Repairing punctures or tears

-Depending on the size of the puncture, you may be able to repair your metal roof with a peel and stick patch.
+Depending on the size of the puncture, you may be able to temporarily repair your metal roof with a peel and stick patch.
 Make sure to buy one that is designed for metal roofs, as the adhesive formula is a little different.
 Simply clean the area, stick the patch over it, and roll out air bubbles with a small roller.

 You’ll always want to be sure you thoroughly read any instructions for any repair materials you buy.
 Some may call for specific cleaners, wipe downs with denatured alcohol, or special primers.
 Some manufacturers’ instructions may differ slightly from the processes outlined here.
 In those cases, follow what is written by the manufacturer.

 Be sure to plan your repairs during a time where weather conditions will be optimal.
 Some sealants need to sit for 24-48 hours before being subjected to elements like rain.